foundation/foundation-sites/CONTRIBUTING.md

 Although Foundation is maintained by ZURB, it’s also a community effort.
 Whether it’s bug fixing, feature development, or contributions to the ecosystem, designers and developers from all over the world help make Foundation the most advanced framework in the world.

+Whether you’re just submitting bugs or helping us write new features, there are many ways to contribute to Foundation.
+[Join us on Slack](https://zurb-foundation-slack-invites.herokuapp.com/) to be the part of the community team.
+All of you are invited.

 A select group of our contributors have been dubbed *Yetinauts*.
-They have direct write access to the codebase and support the core Foundation team on the development of the framework.
+They have direct write access to the codebase and are the core Foundation development team who develop and maintain the framework with the Zurb Team.
 Are you interested in making your mark on the Foundation framework?
-Whether you’re just submitting bugs or helping us write new features, there are many ways to contribute to Foundation.
+Its not that difficult that it may seem like, we are looking for fresh yetinauts who are eager to contribute and work hard on the project

 ## Terms

 - The **community** is anyone commenting on issues or opening pull requests.
 That includes you!
 - A **Yetinaut** is anyone with write access to the repository.
+Frankly they are the one who run foundation.
+Next might be you?
-- The **Core Team** is anyone on the Foundation Team.
+- The **Zurb Team** are simply Zurbians.

 ## Issues